amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

  * [SU] MATERIAL [list] can accept lists to specify models, and `"Assigned Regions`" to specify where this model applies

+  The flow related matrial properties *Intrinsic Permeability* or *Hydraulic Conductivity* must be specified, but not both:

+  * [SU] Intrinsic Permeability [list] Parameterized model for intrinsic permeability.
+Choose exactly one of the following: `"Intrinsic Permeability: Uniform`", `"Intrinsic Permeability: Anisotropic Uniform`" (see below)

+  * Hydraulic Conductivity [list] Parameterized model for intrinsic permeability.
+Choose exactly one of the following: `"Hydraulic Conductivity: Uniform`", `"Hydraulic Conductivity: Anisotropic Uniform`" (see below)

-  Material Properties related to flow:
+  Additional ''Material Properties'' related to flow are:

   * [SU] Porosity [list] Parameterized model for porosity.
 Choose exactly one of the following: `"Porosity: Uniform`" (see below)

-  * [SU] Intrinsic Permeability [list] Parameterized model for intrinsic permeability.
-Choose exactly one of the following: `"Intrinsic Permeability: Uniform`", `"Intrinsic Permeability: Anisotropic Uniform`" (see below)

   * [SU] Capillary Pressure [list] Parameterized mass density model.
 Choose exactly one of the following: `"van Genuchten`" or [U only] `"Brooks Corey`" (see below)